hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 # InfluxDB Time-series database

-The decision to use InfluxDB was made for several reasons: first, InfluxDB can be installed on Windows and Linux, it is an open-source tool, and there are PowerShell modules to interact with.
-You should know that there are many other options like the Prometheus application which also allows to record real-time metrics in a time-series database.
+The decision to use InfluxDB was made for several reasons.
+First, InfluxDB can be installed on both Windows and Linux, it is an open-source tool, and there are very useful modules to create entries in a database.
+Other options include Prometheus, which can also be used to collect and record measurements in real time.

 To collect OneView metrics, we use a PowerShell script.
-This script collects utilization statistics of defined resources from the HPE OneView API periodically and continually transmits the metricsto InfluxDB via the REST API.
+This script collects utilization statistics of defined resources from the HPE OneView API periodically and continually transmits the metrics to InfluxDB via its REST API.
 The timestamped metrics data is saved into the InfluxDB time series database that Grafana uses to generate the graphs.

 The script is an independent process that must run continuously.